-Millennials would rather do DIYs than hire contractors when improving their homes.
+Millennials would rather do DIYs than hire contractors when improve their homes.
 They pride themselves on being capable and creative and are often seen posting before and after photos of their DIY home improvement projects.
 But if one is not careful in choosing home improvements, one can end up having to pay more than necessary.

-This s why it is crucial choose your battle wisely.
+This s why it is crucial to choose your battle wisely.
 Don’t simply decide to DIY just because it costs less to do it yourself than to hire a contractor.
 Remember that you are paying contractors money for their skills and expertise.
 For instance, you plan on using metallic epoxy resin to make your floors shine and make them easier to maintain.
 Know that such a task is easier achieved if you let a pro handle the project for you.

 Think about your needs, comfort, and convenience, too

 Millennials are improving their homes with increasing home value in mind.
 But for many Gen-Yers, they are tackling home improvements for the sake of the ‘gram.
 This can mean choosing projects that do look good in pictures and can increase home value but do not necessarily improve their quality of life.

 It is also important that you consider your needs as the homeowner.
 Invest in projects that you will need, want, and enjoy.
 For instance, you plan on working remotely soon.
 Studies show that 69% of millennials want to work remotely.
 Instead of investing in a new deck or building a bigger kitchen, you are better off investing your hard-earned money in building a home office to accommodate telecommuting in the future.